 1. Understanding

-This phase aims to obtain the greatest possible knowledge of the category, based on knowledge of the information available within the company as well as the environment.
-Both aspects can be executed in parallel, but they must have a fixed dedication in the buyer’s daily workday and records/documentation must be left that will be the basis for making decisions later.
+This phase aims to obtain as much knowledge as possible of the category, starting from the knowledge of the information available within the company as well as the environment.
+Both aspects can be executed in parallel, but they must have a fixed dedication in the buyer's daily workday and a record/documentation must be left, which will be the basis for later decision making.

-It is very important to generate a formality and treat this process as a specific project, clearly determining objective, scope, work schedule, involved with the respective roles and responsibilities; Basically, this part generates commitment for both the buyer and the managers and provides the necessary tools.
+It is very important to generate a formality and treat this process as a specific project, clearly determining objective, scope, work schedule, involved parties with their respective roles and responsibilities; basically, this part generates commitment for both the buyer and the managers and provides the necessary tools.

-Here there are very important opportunities such as the cataloging and cleaning of the masters, the search for the coding standards specific to the category, the registration of events with the chronology of occurrence internal and external, such as: list of suppliers, framework contracts, problems quality, mergers, identification of monopolies or oligopolies, participation in the local or international market, subsidiaries, alliances, among others.
+Here there are very important opportunities such as cataloging and cleaning of the masters, the search for coding standards specific to the category, the recording of events with the chronology of internal and external occurrence, such as: list of suppliers, framework contracts, quality problems, mergers, identification of monopolies or oligopolies, participation in the local or international market, subsidiaries, alliances, among others.

-One of the most powerful inputs in this axis is the Spend Analysis, which is a very extensive chapter that will be left for later analysis.
-Additionally, it is important to build a Kraljic Matrix of Category suppliers where absolutely all of them can be mapped, without exception, depending on their complexity in management and their impact on the business.
+One of the most powerful inputs to this axis is the Spend Analysis, which is a very extensive chapter that will be left for further analysis.
+Additionally, it is important to build a Kraljic Matrix of suppliers of the Category where absolutely all of them can be mapped, without exception, depending on their complexity in management and their impact on the business.

-Regarding the market environment for suppliers of the category, knowledge of sector trends, seasonality, logistical difficulties, geographical locations, consumption drivers , capacity, among others, is important.
-The perfect complement in this part is Porter’s 5 Forces Analysis where we can see bargaining power, threat and rivalry.
+In terms of the category's supplier market environment, the following is important knowledge of sector trends, seasonality, logistical difficulties, geographical locations, consumption drivers, etc.capacity, capacity, among others.
+The perfect complement in this part is the Porter's 5 Forces Analysis where we can see the bargaining power, threat and rivalry.

 2. Analysis

-After arduous work of understanding, it is very important to organize the information and be able to determine which are the key aspects for generating value.
+After a hard work of understanding, it is very important to organize the information and be able to determine which are the key aspects for value generation.
 In this axis it is very important to build deliverables such as a SWOT of the category, business drivers, TCO (Total Cost Ownership) and risk matrices, with their respective action plans, controls and heat maps.
-On paper it is quite easy to list these activities, however, they require preparation, review, approval and version management processes.
-At this stage it is key to define what is achievable in the short term, in order to show results after a significant effort in terms of dedication of hours.
+On paper it is quite easy to list these activities, however, they require elaboration, review, approval and version management processes.
+At this stage it is key to define achievable in the short term, in order to show a significant effort in terms of dedication of hours.

 3. Strategy generation

-In this axis and taking into account that these are sequential tasks, there is already enough information to propose real actions on the category, on the suppliers and on the actions of those involved within the company; Here strategies can be deduced such as the development of a small supplier to turn it into a strategic one, decentralize the purchase, generate productive processes within the company to replace the product, import raw materials, deliver the maquila to the supplier, carry out reverse auctions, among others. others.
-The possibilities here are endless, but with all the support of information from the previous exercises, it is a much simpler task and decision making becomes a matter of procedure because all the cards are exposed.
+In this axis, and taking into account that these are sequential tasks, there is already enough information to propose real actions on the category, on the suppliers and on the performance of those involved within the company; here strategies such as the development of a small supplier to make it strategic, decentralize purchasing, generate production processes within the company to replace the product, import raw materials, deliver the maquila to the supplier, conduct reverse auctions, among others, can be derived.
+The possibilities here are endless, but with all the information support from the previous exercises, it is a much simpler task and decision making becomes a matter of procedure because all the cards are laid out.

-The construction path is fascinating, the buyer’s involvement in this project generates commitments with the company and ultimately the value addition is superlative, let this be a motivation to start step by step to achieve true Category Management!
+The construction path is fascinating, the involvement of the buyer in this project generates commitments with the company and ultimately the value addition is superlative, let this be a motivation to start the step by step to achieve true Category Management!